MateuszJanda/pepe-drive/README.md

 ## pepe-drive

 Toy project.
-Simple Linux driver for in-memory char device.
+A simple Linux driver for in-memory char device.
 Allow read ANSI image from `/dev/pepe0`.
 Probably not secure, so use it on your own risk.

 ```bash
 $ make